 If you’ve come to my website, chances are you are thinking about how to reach those 76% of Italians who wouldn’t be able to use your English website.
 That’s a lot of people, isn’t it?
-It’s a good bet there are some potential customers among those.
+I bet there are some potential customers among those.
 The best solution to communicate with them is to translate your content into Italian (or create new content specifically for them, as I’ll explain in more detail below), choosing the right words to spotlight your products or services…and, just as important, the right words to help Italian customers find you!

 Have you already decided where to start?

 You don’t necessarily have to translate all the texts that were written in English.
 Not right away, anyway.
 Sometimes it’s better to proceed bit by bit.
-For example, you could start with the catalogue on an e-commerce site and think about the website later.
+For example, you could start with the catalogue on an e-commerce and think about the website later.
 Or you could create a web page just for the Italian market.
-Then, maybe brochures, leaflets, banners, and social media content.
-Do you already know the most popular communication channels in Italy?
+Thereafter maybe brochures, leaflets, banners, and social media content.
+Do you know the most popular communication channels in Italy?
 As you can see, we need to make a targeted assessment of your business and market so you can understand where to start and choose the best strategy.

 Translation alone is not enough when it comes to marketing.
 Units of measurements need to be converted and cultural references adapted.
 A consistent voice needs to be given to the entire brand, creating an effective slogan, making sure that the product names don’t sound funny to Italian ears (or worse, embarrassing).
 Then, translating keywords is a whole separate matter, taking research, working closely with your SEO manager.